ShivanS93/100-days-of-code/r1-log.md

 ## R1D93
 Revisited a final year project I did University.
 It involved using optokinetic nystagmus to measure visual acuity. https://shivansivakumaran.com/coding/how-i-used-python-to-induce-optokinetic-nystagmus/

+### R1D94
+Started on Chapter 3 of Hands On Machine Learning.
+I have already read through the chapter before hand.
+Now it's time to get practical.
+Day 49 of Data